KMJP5/Java_Projects/README.md

 # Java_Projects
-Little java projects that i wrote! ok this is some text to test commit and new branch thingy!
+Little java projects that i wrote! ok these are some of my projects